yoshinorisekimoto/api-learning-notes/README.md

 ## Why it matters
 Understanding JSON is essential because it represents how data is structured, stored, and exchanged across APIs and systems.
+- JSON structure reflects how data is modeled in real-world systems